ICIJ/datashare-docs/concepts/cli-reference.md

 Datashare's command-line interface is organized as subcommands.
 Run `datashare --help` for an overview, or `datashare COMMAND --help` for help on a specific subcommand.

+Running `datashare` with no arguments is equivalent to `datashare app start` — it starts the web application in the default mode.

 ## Subcommands

 | Subcommand | Description |